zola-25/Explain-My-Energy/docs/setup/household.markdown

 <img src="../assets/img/setup/MoveInDateInput.png" alt="Move In Date Input" width="500" height="75" >

-### Smart Meter IHD ID
+### Smart Meter IHD MAC ID

-This is a 16-digit number that is printed on the back of your smart meter IHD (In-home Display).
+This is a 16-digit number that is printed on the back of your smart meter IHD (In-home Display), or accessed from the menu using the IHD itself.
+A useful page with help for finding your IHD MAC ID is provided by howz.com: [howz.com/mac](https://www.howz.com/mac)

 It is used to authorize a  meter with n3rgy, and to retrieve the meter data.
 Only you have access to this number, so keep it safe.

 Validation checks are performed on the IHD ID to ensure that it is a valid MAC ID.
 If you enter an invalid IHD ID, you will be prompted to re-enter it.